Kelemek/prayerapp/REMINDER_EMAIL_GUIDE.md

 - Status is "current" OR "ongoing"
 - Approval status is "approved"
 - Has a valid email address
-- Either:
-  - Has never received a reminder, OR
-  - Last reminder was sent more than X days ago (where X = reminder_interval_days)
+- Has NOT had any updates posted in the last X days (where X = reminder_interval_days)
+  - If the prayer has updates, checks the date of the most recent update
+  - If the prayer has no updates, checks the prayer creation date
+  - Only sends reminder if this date is older than the interval

 ### 3. Manual Trigger
 Admins can manually trigger reminder emails by clicking the "Send Reminders Now" button in the Settings tab.
 This is useful for: